seb-eis/Mocassin/docs/userguide-md/installation.md

 dotnet add Myproject.csproj package Mocassin.Tools.Evaluation
 ```

-**Important:** The vast majority of API features require the space group database "Mocassin.Symmetry.db" which is available separately from the repository.
-To verify that everything is setup correctly, make sure that the following simple program runs to completion without an error after \<PathToSymmetryDb\> is replaced by the correct path string.
+**Important:** The vast majority of API features require the space group database "Mocassin.Symmetry.db" which is contained in the packages.
+If you require to use the DLLs without the packages, it is required to set the database path on the appropriate settings object when creating model projects.

 ```csharp
 using System;